Kittaru87/CV/README.md

 **Takes the initiative**

 Once I had an inkling that software engineering was the path I wanted to take, I immediately set about making that happen alongside my day job and freelance work.
-Not only have I attended an evening web development course as well as undertaken online courses but I've also sat down with a number of friends already in the industry to pair programme with and to pick their brains on best practice and what their expectations are for junior developers.
+Not only have I attended an evening web development course as well as undertaken online courses but I've also sat down with a number of friends already in the industry to pair program with and to pick their brains on best practice and what their expectations are for junior developers.
 I've also helped a couple of my friends with their websites (mostly SEO), which has allowed me more experience with different CMSs, and have started building a website for an ex-colleague for her new business.
 Learning by doing will compliment what I learn at Makers and look foward to building up my own portfolio.

 ## Projects
 | Project       | Details       | Technologies  | Testing  |